pbradz/git-primer/README.md

 ## Work with Git

-Check status
+Check status.
 ```bash
 git status
 ```

 Create a new branch named `my-feature`.
-(Good idea to keep your active development in a separate branch from master so that master is always in the last known good state and production ready.)
+(Good idea to keep your active development in a separate branch from master so that master is always in the last known good state.)
 ```bash
 git checkout -b my-feature
 ```

-Make some changes
+Make some changes.
 ```bash
 mkdir my-dir
 touch my-dir/my-file.txt
 ```

-Commit your work (do this often)
+Commit your work (do this often).
 ```bash
 git add ./my-dir/my-file.txt
 git commit ./my-dir/my-file.txt -m "create my file"